Jesus as Substitute

 • Holmes, Stephen R. 2007.
 The Wondrous Cross: Atonement and Penal Substitution in the Bible and History.
 London: Paternoster.

 • Holmes, Stephen R. 2008.
-‘Ransomed and Healed, Restored and Forgiven: Evangelical Accounts of the Atonement’, in The Atonement Debate: Papers from the London Symposium on the Theology of Atonement.
+‘Ransomed and Healed, Restored and Forgiven: Evangelical Accounts of the Atonement’, in The Atonement Debate: Papers From the London Symposium on the Theology of Atonement.
 Edited by Derek Tidball, David Hilborn, and Justin Thacker.
 Grand Rapids: Zondervan, 267–292.

 • Holmes, Stephen R. 2011.
 ‘A Simple Salvation?
 Soteriology and the Perfections of God’, in God of Salvation.
 Edited by Ivor J. Davidson and M. A. Rae.
 Burlington, VT: Ashgate, 35–46.